craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 	- Creation Time is the total number of Watches required succeeding on the related Skill Check.
 	- Creation Skill are the Skills related to the Creation process of this equipment and the Difficulty Class of succeeding in Creation.
 	- Creation Tools are the total Tool Actions required to work on this equipment's Creation.
-	- Creation Materials are the generic non-equipment items assembled as a part of the Creation process.
+	- Creation Materials are the items assembled as a part of the Creation process.

 ##### Tool Actions
 Tool Actions are the specific uses that a Tool or Toolkit have.
 Any combination of equipment with relevant Tool Actions will fulfill Tool Action requirements.
 Providing more Tools with relevant Tool Actions does not benefit the Creation process.